XinshuLI2022/CITE/README.md

 # CITE

+## note
-Official implementation for paper "Contrastive Individual Treatment Effects Estimation"
+This is the official implementation for paper ["Contrastive Individual Treatment Effects Estimation" ]()

+The code is built on the [CounterFactual Regression (CFR)](https://arxiv.org/abs/1606.03976) for fair comparison.

+## cite

+Please consider citing this paper if it is helpful for you.